David Wilson Homes

 "Hager is valued as a trusted and reliable business which is able to stock up to meet our volumes while offering cost effective solutions."

 Ahead of the Amendment coming into force, David Wilson Homes worked with a number of its sub-contractors to gather feedback and understand practical issues around install on various Amendment 3 compliant products in the market.
-The Design 30 by Hager received overwhelming feedback from installers with regards to the ease and speed of install.
+Our Design 30 received overwhelming feedback from installers with regards to the ease and speed of install.
 In an industry where more time on site equals increased expense, this was an important contributing factor.

 As part of the changeover, David Wilson Homes also worked in collaboration with its supply chain to ensure retention of key features on new product design.